 In fact, you can use a purposeful lack of monitoring as an opportunity to survey your employees about their perspectives on company policies and start a dialogue with them more frequently about their individual goals and workload.

 You might be thinking: Is any kind of employee monitoring appropriate?
 Given how vulnerable remote workers are to cybercrime, there may be a time and a place.
-Consider this: In a recent study, 80% of security and business leaders said their organisations are more exposed to risk because of remote work.
+Consider this: In a recent study, 80% of security and business leaders said their organizations are more exposed to risk because of remote work.

 If you’re going to monitor employees for cybersecurity purposes, just remember that the goal should be protecting rather than calling out your people.
 And make sure you’re transparent with employees about why you’re collecting data and what you’ll be using it for.

 Alexandra Levit is an author, consultant, speaker, and workplace expert.
 She has written several career advice books, and was formerly a nationally syndicated career columnist for The Wall Street Journal.
 Alexandra is currently a partner at organizational development firm PeopleResults.View Collection